What is included in the burro trips?

-IF YOU DRIVE visas are obtained at the border or the checkpoint where you get the temporary vehicle importation hologram.
-For the visa you need a passport or copy of a birth certificate.
-At some checkpoints, you'll be required to pay $23 at a separate bank window or building before you go any further.
-Other checkpoints allow you to find a bank on your own to pay the $23 in order to validate your visa.
+For the visa you need a passport.
+Also to reenter the United States, you are now required to have a passport.
+At some checkpoints, you'll be required to pay $28USD at a separate bank window or building before you go any further.
+Other checkpoints allow you to find a bank on your own to pay the $28 in order to validate your visa.

 IF YOU FLY across the border, you'll be given a form to fill out for your visa.
 You will have to find a bank in the airport.